8bit-wraith/cloud-init-pxe/cloud-init-pxe-docs/docs/kb/hardware/synology.md

 ### Download netboot.xyz Container Image

-Open Container Manager from the main menu, go to the "Registry" tab, and search for `netbootxyz`.
+Open Container Manager from the main menu, go to the "Registry" tab, and search for `cloudinitpxecom`.
 Select the `cloud-init-pxe/cloud-init-pxe` image from the list, click "Download", and choose the latest version.

 ### Create and Configure the Container

 Go to the "Image" tab in Container Manager, select the `cloud-init-pxe/cloud-init-pxe` image, and click "Run".
 In the "Create Container" wizard, configure the following settings:

 - **General Settings**:
-  - Container Name: `netbootxyz`
+  - Container Name: `cloudinitpxecom`
   - Enable "Auto-restart"

 - **Advanced Settings**: